 “Alberta Municipalities” means the designated program administrator for the Clean Energy Improvement Program.

 “Business Day” means any day except Saturday, Sunday, or statutory holidays in the Province of Alberta.

-“Bylaw” means the Town of Devon Clean Energy Improvement Tax Bylaw.
+“Bylaw” means the City of Leduc Clean Energy Improvement Program Tax Bylaw.

 “Capital Cost” means the cost to purchase and install the Upgrade, but does not include Professional Service costs or Incidental Costs;

 “CEIP” or “Program” means the Clean Energy Improvement Program administered by Alberta Municipalities.

 “CEIP Terms and Conditions” or “Program Terms and Conditions” means these terms and conditions.

 “Change Order” means a record of change, including any addition, modification or deletion to the Project or the Completion Date or the replacement of a supplier or proposed subcontractor which results in a material change to the Project or Project Cost.
 Any Change Order must be approved by Alberta Municipalities and the Municipality.